 Who can register for this program?

 - School coordinator looking for a Service in Community, volunteering awards, work experience or leadership program for their students

 Duke of Edinburgh’s International Award

-Community program lead in a library looking to connect with a local school and enhance program offerings for older visitors to the library.
+If you are a community program lead in a library, you can connect with a local school and enhance program offerings for older visitors to the library.

 Aged or residential care facilities